Research News - September / October 2021 #5

 Scientific and Technical Culture

-For the fourth consecutive year, the CPU (Conférence des Présidents d'Université) will be associated with the Fête de la science book in 2022 "Science in Bubbles which puts into images and in the form of a comic strip 10 theses of doctoral students from French universities.
+For the fourth year running, the CPU (Conférence des Présidents d'Université) will be associated with the Fête de la science book in 2022.
+"Sciences en bulles which presents 10 doctoral theses from French universities in the form of a comic strip.

-For this 2022 edition, the specific theme of the next Fête de la science book will question the subject "Climate transition: mitigation and adaptation.
+For this 2022 edition, the specific theme of the next Fête de la science book will look at the following subject "Climate transition: mitigation and adaptation.

-The aim is to illustrate the work, daily life and experiences of 10 doctoral students who are training for research through research.
+The aim is to illustrate the work, day-to-day life and experiences of 10 doctoral students who are learning about research through research.
 How do they experience this discovery of the world of the laboratory, of investigation and exploration?

 >> Download the call for applications

-Contact for Scientific & Technical Culture : aurelia.barriere@univ-avignon.fr
+Contact for Scientific and Technical Culture : aurelia.barriere@univ-avignon.fr

 The University Library at the service of research

-The BU invites you to discover a series of three videos produced by the University of Lorraine on the functioning of public research:
+The BU invites you to discover a series of three videos produced by the University of Lorraine on the workings of public research:

 What is research data?

-Open Science, what is at stake for research data?
+Open Science: what's at stake for research data?

 Agenda